swemarx/redis-nurse/README.md

 5.6.7.8:6379 is HEALTHY
 ```

-If not specified, the following default values uwill be used:
+If not specified, the following default values will be used:
 ```
 HTTP_PORT=80
 HTTP_URI=/health/